sstaub/NTP/README.md

 The library doesn't work with AVR boards like UNO WiFi Rev2 because it seems there is a bug in "time.h" of the AVR C library.

+## Changes for 1.6

+- change of begin(), now you can start with hostname or IP address
+- no blocking
+- better documentation

 ## Example
 Example for WIFI boards like ESP32 or MKR1000, NANO RP2040 Connect and other, prints formatted time and date strings to console.